Commitment and Consistency

 This email is sent to the user immediately after they’ve signed up for the company’s newsletter.
 The user opens the email and is expecting the copy to be friendly, kind, and welcoming just like any other welcome email they’ve come to know.
 However, while REI invokes these emotions subtly, this email is much more direct with the user.
 This is apparent through the main headline that reads, “Take the next step.”

-While this headline may have been written by REI intuitively, this phrasing is so effective because it plays upon the user’s previous action.
-When the company mentions, “Take the next step” they’re insinuating that a first step has already been taken, while at the same time playing with the outdoors/hiking theme with regards to being active and moving, i.e. taking steps.
+While REI may have written this headline intuitively, this phrasing is so effective because it plays upon the user’s previous action.
+When the company mentions, “Take the next step” they’re insinuating that a first step has already been taken, while at the same time playing with the outdoors/hiking theme with regards to being active and moving, i.e., taking steps.
 By reminding the user of this connection, a psychological tug becomes present.
 In this case, the psychological tug entices the user, saying something along the lines of, “You’ve already taken a step in.
 Come on, let’s move a bit further down this path.”

 Welcome emails, like this REI example, are sent all the time by a wide range of companies.
-In fact, they’re so popular that you probably have a handful of similar emails sitting in your inbox right now.
-However, have you ever stopped to think why so many companies partake in these campaigns?
+In fact, they’re so popular that you have a handful of similar emails sitting in your inbox right now.
+However, have you ever stopped to think why so many companies take part in these campaigns?
 Are they even effective?

 It’s our job as marketers to uncover the truth behind these questions.
 We can do so by diving deep into email campaigns and thinking about important question such as, “What’s going on at a social psychological level?” and “What is it that makes these types of emails work?”